ismaelbonato/cppPrimer5thEdition/README.md

 # **C++ Primer** 5th Edition

-This repo contains the solutions of the exercises from the book: _C++ Primer_ 5th Edition
+This repository contains solutions and code examples for the exercises from the book _C++ Primer, 5th Edition_.
+It is intended as a reference for learners and practitioners of modern C++.

 ### Requirements: